Value investing comes in different colors. So do those who practice the craft.

 In Canada, Gear Energy and Peyto Exploration & Development were straightforward bets on the recovery of the domestic oil and gas industry.
 Both producers were selling at enormous discounts to their average earning power and proven reserves value—the latter being assessed out of otherwise conservative assumptions.
 Their market value has now tripled and they are paying us annual dividend yields north of 25% on acquisition cost.

-Petrus Resources, our latest investment in the Canadian oil patch, does not return capital to shareholders yet.
+Petrus Resources, our latest investment in the Canadian oil patch, has yet to return capital to shareholders.
 But it grew production threefold in three years and has no plan to stop.
 It is also fully controlled by the Gray family, who all together own over three-quarters of equity capital after they refinanced the company’s formerly troubled balance sheet.

 Don Gray—chairman of Gear, Peyto and Petrus—sports an outstanding thirty-years track record of growth, profits and integrity.
 When he pours the majority of his net worth into a new production vehicle, we pay attention, in particular when it happens at a multi-decades low for the natural gas sector.